ctboughter/AIMS/docs/source/AIMS_basics.rst

 AIMS Basics
 =====

 In this section, we will focus on the absolute basics that you need to know about while running AIMS.
 This includes the :ref:`formatting` of the files used for the analysis, the :ref:`core` of the software, and the :ref:`bphysProp` that are the central pillars of the analysis.
 This information is key whether users are interested in working with the AIMS GUI or with the AIMS Jupyter Notebooks.
 The hope is that if there are any fundamental questions with the meaning of a given output, or necessary troubleshooting with inputs, the users can find them here.
+While details are provided here, users can also search through the "app_data" directory for example data formatting.

 .. _formatting: